RanjanaRK/shortify-ui/README.md

 ### 🔐 Authentication (Overview)

 - Authentication is handled by the backend
-- Secure HTTP-only cookies are used for session management
+- JWTs are stored in **secure HTTP-only cookies**
+- Frontend never stores or accesses tokens directly
 - Frontend relies on browser-managed cookies for authenticated requests
 - No sensitive tokens are stored or accessed on the client